About Rosie 翁宜寧

 I’m a 妹妹 little sister with one 哥哥 older brother.
 Both my parents are the youngest by far of their respective five siblings.
 That makes me the youngest in my generation on both sides of my extended family.

 I mention this because there’s a way that my life has been fated and supported to be one of playful discovery and sandbox excavation.
-My Taiwanese relatives still call me 小妞, which roughly translates to “little chick,” an endearing nickname that was given to me when I was a little girl, in a way kinda funny for a woman nearing a half century, yet somehow it still works.
+My Taiwanese relatives still call me 小妞, which roughly translates to “little chick,” an endearing nickname that was given to me when I was a little girl, in a way kinda funny for a woman nearing half a century, yet somehow it still works.

 翁 family ancestral tomb